James H. Polk: Military career

 During the Korean War, Polk was assigned as G-2 to General Ned Almond's X Corps and later as G-2 to General James Van Fleet's 8th Army, and participated in three campaigns.
 In August 1951, he returned stateside to attend the National War College, and was later assigned as an instructor at the Army War College.
-He was then made Chief of Staff of the 3rd Armored Division at Fort Knox, participating in their move to Germany.
+He was then made chief of staff of the 3rd Armored Division at Fort Knox, participating in their move to Germany.
 In July 1956, he was promoted to brigadier general and became assistant division commander.

-Following an assignment as Assistant Chief of Staff for Plans and Operations, Land Forces Central Europe, at NATO Headquarters at Fontainebleau under General Dr. Hans Speidel, Polk returned to the U.S. and became Director of the Policy Planning Staff in the Office of the Assistant Secretary of Defense for International Security Affairs.
+Following an assignment as assistant chief of staff for Plans and Operations, Land Forces Central Europe, at NATO Headquarters at Fontainebleau under General Dr. Hans Speidel, Polk returned to the U.S. and became director of the Policy Planning Staff in the Office of the assistant secretary of Defense for International Security Affairs.

-Upon promotion to major general, Polk took command of the 4th Armored Division, followed by being the United States commandant in Berlin from 2 January 1963 to 31 August 1964, during a time of increased Cold War tensions.
-In this role, Polk showed John F. Kennedy the Berlin Wall at Checkpoint Charlie on the president's visit to West Berlin in June 1963.
+Upon promotion to major general, Polk took command of the 4th Armored Division, followed by being the U.S. commandant in Berlin from 2 January 1963 to 31 August 1964, during a time of increased Cold War tensions.
+In this role, he showed John F. Kennedy the Berlin Wall at Checkpoint Charlie on the president's visit to West Berlin in June 1963.

-Polk became commander of V Corps on 1 September 1964, and in 1966 returned to CONUS to become Assistant Chief of Staff for Force Development.
-He returned to Europe at the end of that year, first as Deputy Commander in Chief, United States Army Europe, and six months later was promoted to four-star general as Commander in Chief, United States Army Europe.
+Polk became commander of V Corps on 1 September 1964, and in 1966 returned to CONUS to become assistant chief of staff for Force Development.
+He returned to Europe at the end of that year, first as deputy commander in chief, United States Army Europe, and six months later was promoted to four-star general as commander in chief, United States Army Europe.
 He retired from active duty on 1 April 1971.